Ryan Tannehill: 2018

 On March 1, 2018, head coach Adam Gase announced that Tannehill would continue to be the starting quarterback for the Dolphins.

 During the season-opener against the Tennessee Titans, the game was delayed twice due to lightning storms.
-In his return from injury, Tannehill finished with 230 passing yards, two touchdowns, and two interceptions as the Dolphins won 27–20.
-Two weeks later, he recorded a 155.3 passer rating and threw for 289 yards and three touchdowns in a 28–20 victory over the Raiders.
-He was inactive during the Week 6 game against the Chicago Bears due to a shoulder injury.
+In his return from injury, Tannehill finished with 230 passing yards, two touchdowns, and two interceptions in the 27–20 victory.
+Two weeks later, he recorded 289 passing yards and three touchdowns for a 155.3 passer rating in a 28–20 victory over the Raiders.
+Tannehill was inactive for the Week 6 matchup against the Chicago Bears due to a shoulder injury.
 Brock Osweiler started in Tannehill's place until Week 12.

-In Week 14, Tannehill was part of the Miracle in Miami 34–33 victory against the Patriots.
+During Week 14, Tannehill was part of the Miracle in Miami against the Patriots.
 Trailing by five points with seven seconds left, the Dolphins had the ball at their own 31-yard line.
 Tannehill threw a pass over the middle that was caught by wide receiver Kenny Stills, who lateraled the ball to the right side of the field that was caught by DeVante Parker at midfield.
-Parker then tossed the ball to running back Kenyan Drake, who ran the ball 52 yards for a touchdown to win the game.
+Parker then tossed the ball to running back Kenyan Drake, who ran the ball for a 52-yard touchdown to narrowly win the game 34–33.
 Over the last three games of the regular season, Tannehill struggled with a total of one touchdown and three interceptions in the three losses.

-Tannehill finished the 2018 season with 1,979 passing yards, 17 touchdowns, and nine interceptions in 11 games and starts.
+Tannehill finished the 2018 season with 1,979 passing yards, 17 touchdowns, and nine interceptions to go along with 32 carries for 145 yards in 11 games and starts.